-3e: Provides Appropriate Feedback to Students Student teacher's feedback is negative and not timely.
-No attempt is made to make use of it in the teaching/learning process.
-Student teacher's feedback is of uneven quality, inconsistently timed and minimally incorporated into the teaching/learning process.
+3e: Provides Appropriate Feedback to Students attempt is made to make use of Student teacher's feedback is of uneven quality, inconsistently timed and minimally incorporated into the teaching/learning process.
 Student teacher's feedback is timely and of consistently good quality, and incorporated into the teaching/learning process.
 Student teacher's feedback is timely, consistent, of high quality and students make use of it in their learning.
-3f: Demonstrates Flexibility and Responsiveness evidence of student Student teacher makes some attempt to modify lessons according to student needs, interests, questions, and begins to assume responsibility for students' failure to understand. needs, interests, and questions most of the time and assumes responsibility for students' failure Student teacher successfully modifies lessons to meet student needs, interests, Professional Responsibility Unacceptable Proficient: Éffective Student Teacher Distinguished: Advanced Student Teacher 4a: Reflects on Teaching Student teacher does not attempt to reflect on his or her own performance.
+Domain 4: evidence of student misunderstanding and assumes no responsibility for students' failure to understand.
+Student teacher makes some attempt to modify lessons according to student needs, interests, questions, and begins to assume responsibility for students' failure to understand.
+Basic: Novice Student Teacher Student teacher successfully modifies lessons to meet student needs, interests, and questions most of the time and assumes responsibility for ctudents' failure to understand Student teacher successfully modifies lessons to meet student needs, interests, questions and Distinguished: Advanced Student Professional Responsibility Teacher 4a: Student teacher does not attempt to reflect on his or her own performance.
 Student teacher's self reflections rarely go beyond the surface, and s/he rarely applies reflection to practice.
 Student teacher reflects thoughtfully and accurately and applies reflection to practice.
 Student teacher reflects deeply on teaching, cites specific examples, and consistently applies reflection to practice.
-4b: Reflects on Student Achievement Student teacher does not attempt to reflect on student achievement.
+Student teacher does not attempt to reflect on student achievement.
 Student teacher begins to reflect on how his/her performance affects student achievement but does not use information to improve instruction.
 Student teacher reflects on how his/her performance affects student achievement and attempts to use information to improve instruction.
-Student teacher consistently reflects on how his/her performance affects student achievement and uses information to improve future 4c: Provides Evidence of Student Achievement achievement.
+Student teacher consistently reflects on how his/her performance affects student achievement and uses information to improve future 4c: Provides Evidence of Student Achievement Student teacher provides no evidence of student achievement.
 Student teacher provides a minimal range of quality evidence of student achievement and does not use information to improve instruction.
 Student teacher provides an adequate range of quality evidence of student achievement and attempts to use information to improve instruction.
-Student teacher provides a wide range of quality evidence of student achievement and uses information to improve
+Student teacher provides a wide range of quality evidence of student achievement and uses information to improve instruction.